Convertible bond: Takeover paper

-The cosmetic benefits in (1) reported pro-forma diluted earnings per share, (2) debt gearing (for a while) and (3) pro-forma consolidated pre-tax profits (for convertible preference shares) led to UK convertible preference shares being the largest European class of convertibles in the early 1980s, until the tighter terms achievable on Euroconvertible bonds resulted in Euroconvertible new issues eclipsing domestic convertibles (including convertible preference shares) from the mid 1980s.

 Tax advantages

-Tax advantages.
 The market for convertibles is primarily pitched towards the non taxpaying investor.
-The price will substantially reflect (1) the value of the underlying shares, (2) the discounted gross income advantage of the convertible over the underlying shares, plus (3) some figure for the embedded optionality of the bond.
+The price will substantially reflect the value of the underlying shares, the discounted gross income advantage of the convertible over the underlying shares, plus some figure for the embedded optionality of the bond.
 The tax advantage is greatest with mandatory convertibles.
 Effectively a high tax-paying shareholder can benefit from the company securitising gross future income on the convertible, income which it can offset against taxable profits.